• Home

 Depression Statistics

-Depression is the most prevalent mental health condition in the United States and 1 in 15 adults will experience depression or have at least one major depressive episode.
-Last year 16 million American adults, or 6.9% of the population, experienced at least one episode of major depression.
-Rates of depression are higher among young adults between the ages of 18 and 25.
-Women are diagnosed with depression almost 2:1 than men and approximately one in eight women experience postpartum depression.
+Did you know that depression is the most common mental health condition in the United States?
+Shockingly, 1 in 15 adults will experience depression or have at least one major depressive episode.
+That’s a staggering statistic!
+In fact, last year alone, a whopping 16 million American adults – that’s 6.9% of the population – experienced at least one episode of major depression.
+But here’s the kicker: rates of depression are even higher among young adults between the ages of 18 and 25.
+That’s right, the age group that’s supposed to be carefree and enjoying life is actually struggling the most with this debilitating condition.
+And while depression doesn’t discriminate, it does seem to affect women more than men.
+In fact, women are diagnosed with depression almost twice as often as men.
+And if that wasn’t enough, approximately one in eight women experience postpartum depression – a condition that can make the already challenging task of motherhood even more difficult.

-The more severe the depression, the greater the risk for suicide.
-Approximately 5 percent of individuals with depression have suicidal thoughts but approximately 2 percent actually follow through.
-Individuals hospitalized with depression doubles to 4 percent.
+The more severe the depression, the higher the risk for suicide.
+Shockingly, around 5 percent of people with depression experience suicidal thoughts, but only 2 percent actually act on them.
+However, the risk doubles for those who are hospitalized with depression, with a staggering 4 percent of individuals taking their own lives.

 Five Questions To Ask Yourself